Have you ever heard the term phonemic awareness and wondered what it is?

 I LOVE their enthusiasm!
 I LOVE their willingness to dive right in.

-However… diving into a full blown reading curriculum at that early stage is not the next step.
-To build a strong foundation for reading success, children need to master Phonological/Phonemic Awareness.
+However… diving into a full-blown reading curriculum at that early stage is not the next step.
+Instead, to build a strong foundation for reading success, children need to master Phonological/Phonemic Awareness.

 What is Phonological/Phonemic Awareness?